sotkrist/PYramid/README.md

 If you have any further questions, or suggestions please contact with me on discord(R2#8184).

-Copyright © 2022- R2 systems co-operations
+Copyright © 2022- Astro Solutions